Phap229/Implementing-a-Blockchain/README.md

 ## 💡 How to Use the System

+### **Pre-Created Wallets**
+The system comes with 3 pre-created wallets for immediate demonstration:
+- **Alice** - Initial balance: 150 coins
+- **Bob** - Initial balance: 50 coins
+- **Charlie** - Initial balance: 75 coins

+These wallets are automatically created when you start the system, allowing you to immediately test transactions and mining without having to create wallets first.
+You can still create additional custom wallets using option 6 in the main menu.
 ### 1. **Getting Started**
 - Run `python main.py`
 - Choose option 6 to create your first wallet